intel/stacks/dlrs/dlrs.rst

 The following deployment uses `Kubeflow OpenMPI instructions`_, meaning you can replace the following variables to have a working Kubernetes cluster with openmpi workers for distributed training.

-To begin, refer to the instructions above to set up a Kubernetes cluster on Clear Linux.
+To begin, set up a Kubernetes cluster.
 You will need to build and push the DLRS docker image with Horovod and OpenMPI enabled, modifying the dockerfile to build your image

 Building the Image
 ==================